Zilliqa/zilliqa-developer/Mining.md

 ### OpenCL driver setup

 If you wish to use OpenCL supported GPU for PoW, please run the following to install the OpenCL developer package.
+You may need to reboot your PC for the installation to take effect.
 ```
 sudo apt install ocl-icd-opencl-dev
 ```